 With the purchase of this folding guitar, you will also receive a carrying case, which is absolutely essential since the shape of this guitar when it’s unfolded won’t work in a regular carrying case.
 The padded carrying case also comes with padded zipper pockets that are big enough for you to throw your laptop or tablet in!

 The folding neck doesn’t impact the sustain or sound at all, which is something that I was pretty impressed with!
 Playing through with this guitar, I noticed that the sound of this guitar had a lot more character than a good portion of the other travel guitars that I had just played with.

-For this being a $600, the rich tone and sound projection definitely matches up with the price tag.
+For this being $600, the rich tone and sound projection definitely match up with the price tag.
 I immediately noticed how bold and full the projection was, as well as how well balanced the tone is.

 I did have problems with the fret buzzing, but there is a piece of paper that talks about what to expect when playing with this guitar that I read through before I started playing, and that sheet talks about the fret buzzing being completely normal.
 I did find this to be a little annoying, but I was at least expecting the fret buzzing before I even picked up the guitar thanks to that sheet of paper.

 Who is the Voyage Air Guitar VAMD-02 best suited for?